UniqueNetwork/marketplace-docker/README.md

 The full list of appearance of the marketplace sponsors:

 - Contract sponsor.
 In [step 3](#step-3---deploy-a-marketplace-smart-contract)
-- Collection sponsor for Substrate transfers.
+- Sponsor of collection tokens transfers.
 Assigned in [step 4.1](#1-set-collection-sponsor)
-- Collection sponsor for Ethereum transfers.
-An ethereum mirror of s Substrate collection sponsor.
-QTZ was sent to it in [step 4.3](#1-set-collection-sponsor)

 ## Using a Private Blockchain